delawaremathguy/ShoppingList14/README.md

 The CoreData model has only two entities named "ShoppingItem" and "Location," with every ShoppingItem having a to-one relationship to a Location (the inverse is to-many).

 * `ShoppingItem`s have an id (UUID), a name, a quantity, a boolean "onList" that indicates whether the item is on the list for today's shopping exercise, or not on the list (and so available in the purchased list for future promotion to the shopping list), and also an "isAvailable" boolean that provides a strike-through appearance for the item when false (sometimes an item is on the list, but not available today, and I want to remember that when planning the future shopping list).
-ShoppingItems originally had a visitationOrder that mirrored the visitationOrder of the Location to which they were assigned, but the current version of the code does not read or write  the value of this field (i.e., feel free to delete it from the Core Data model if you have not already built out a large database using previous versions of the code).
+New to this project is the addition of a dateLastPurchsed for a ShoppingItem.

 * `Location`s have an id (UUID), a name, a visitationOrder (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.